-The New Zealand Snow Safety Institute offers professional courses for those wishing to up-skill in mountaineering, alpine and rock skills.
-All courses are conducted at Temple Basin Ski Area in the middle of the Southern Alp’s Main Divide.
-All course fees include on mountain accommodation and meals.
+The New Zealand Snow Safety Institute offers professional courses for those wishing to up-skill in mountaineering, back-country skiing and riding, avalanche awareness and snow science, or general alpine and rope-work skills.
+All courses are conducted at Temple Basin Ski Area in the middle of the Southern Alp’s Main Divide in Arthurs Pass National Park.
+All course fees include accommodation at 1400m in a warm hut with hot showers, a drying room, a small bar and 3 meals a day.
 For full course details please visit our courses page.

 Temple Basin is unique in that there is no access road to the top.
 Instead you leave your car at the bottom and make your way up on foot.

-The accommodation is a variety of modern bunkrooms sleeping from 4 to 10 people.
-All you need to bring is your own sleeping bag and a towel, Temple Basin can look after the rest including dinner, bed and breakfast for one great price.
+The accommodation is a variety of modern bunkrooms sleeping from 4 to 6 people.
+All you need to bring is your own sleeping bag and a towel, Temple Basin staff can look after the rest including hearty dinner, bed and breakfasts, cooked by our in-house chef.

 Oh and did we mention that Temple Basin has a liquor license and fully stocked canteen with snacks, craft beers and locally produced wines?